Tupelo forced to forfeit; Warren Central advances to round two - The Vicksburg Post

 It wasn’t the kind of win that Warren Central wanted, but it is the kind that is becoming the accepted norm in 2020.

-Warren Central was awarded a forfeit victory over Tupelo in their MHSAA Class 6A football playoff opener Friday afternoon because of a COVID-19 outbreak among Tupelo’s roster.
+Warren Central was awarded a forfeit victory over Tupelo in its MHSAA Class 6A football playoff opener Friday afternoon because of a COVID-19 outbreak among Tupelo’s roster.

-Warren Central (9-2) will advance to the second round to play either Clinton or Horn Lake next Friday.
+Warren Central (9-2) advanced to the second round to play either Clinton or Horn Lake next Friday.

-The Warren Central-Tupelo game is the ninth MHSAA playoff game this week, and first in Class 6A, to be canceled and declared a forfeit because of COVID-19 issues.
+The Warren Central-Tupelo game was the ninth MHSAA playoff game this week, and first in Class 6A, to be canceled and declared a forfeit because of COVID-19 issues.
 A number of early-season basketball and soccer games have also been postponed or canceled because of a spike in cases across Mississippi.

+“All we’re doing is everything we can do,” Warren Central coach Josh Morgan said.
+“We were prepared to play and would love to play.
+We just didn’t get that opportunity.”

-Vicksburg Warren School District athletic director Preston Nailor said Tupelo had reported some cases early in the week, but a third case — the threshold for what is considered an outbreak that requires a mandatory quarantine — was not reached until Friday.
+Vicksburg Warren School District athletic director Preston Nailor said Tupelo reported some cases early in the week, but a third case — the threshold for what is considered an outbreak that requires a mandatory quarantine — was not reached until Friday.

 “This is the story of 2020,” Nailor said.
 “We feel for them, because it was game day.
 They were preparing all week for this and then this happens at the last minute.”

 Warren Central’s football team had already left for Tupelo when it got the news about the forfeit shortly before 1 p.m.
 Friday.
+Morgan said the team was preparing to stop for lunch near Louisville, around the halfway point of the nearly four-hour trip, when they got the call.

-“They left at 11 o’clock.
-They are going to stop and eat lunch, and then turn around and come home,” Nailor said.
+“We were going to stop and eat our pregame meal.
+We stopped, ate, and then came home,” Morgan said.

 This is the fourth time this season that Warren Central has been awarded a forfeit victory because of another team’s COVID-related issues.
 Greenville and Murrah both opted not to play at all this season because of concerns about the virus.
-Starkville forfeited its games against the Vikings on Oct.
+Starkville forfeited its game against the Vikings on Oct.
 30 because of an outbreak at its school that sent the football team into a two-week quarantine.

+When the Vikings take the field for their second-round game next week, it will be their first game they since Oct.
+30 vs. South Panola.
+That game was moved up a week when the Starkville game was canceled, and WC had an open date last week.

+“It’s a concern,” Morgan said of the long layoff.
+You can’t simulate a game.
+We’ll do our best to manage around that and simulate as best we can.
+It’s definitely not an ideal situation.”

 Warren Central faces Tupelo in first round, first road game